nakujaproject/rodneyResearch/Avionics/02kalmanFilter.md

 ## Conclusion

 I hope that this guide was useful to you.
 This is a living document.
+I hope to add new topics to this tutorial as time and budget allow.
+The following list contains the future topics.
+Some of them are necessary for in-depth understanding of the Kalman Filter.
+- Kalman Filter initialization.
+- Extended Kalman Filter (the non-linear version of the Kalman filter).
+- Unscented Kalman Filter.
+- Non-Gaussian noise Kalman Filter (how to generalize the Kalman Filter when noise distribution is Non-Gaussian).
+- Stability and Divergence (how to design stable Kalman Filter that does not diverge).
+- Sub-optimal filtering (how to deal with cases where the measurement uncertainty is higher than anticipated).
+- Simplification of Kalman Filter for faster computation performance.
+- Kalman Filter implementation.

 ## References